jmcgettrick/MoodleDirectV2/README.txt

 	> Logger class renamed in SDK.
 	> Gradelib file included in cron.
 	> Scope of tool tipster anti-aliasing fixed to not affect whole of Moodle.
+	> Date of late submissions indicated in red

 ####################################################################################